gig-tech/terraform-provider-ovc/examples/README.md

 This is a basic example that uses an app client ID and secret from [itsyou.online](itsyou.online) for authentication.
 It uses the cloudspace defined by `cs_name` in [terraform.tfvars](./client-id-secret/terraform.tfvars) to create a VM `mymachine`
-The mage ID directly is directly set.
+The image ID is directly set.
-And there is a port forward defined for the machine, forwarding port `2222`  on the public IP of the cloudspace to `22` on the VM.
+There is a port forward defined for the machine, forwarding port `2222`  on the public IP of the cloudspace to `22` on the VM.

 ## [client-jwt](./client-jwt):